 Pastor Frank was ordained and installed in July 2011 as Pastor of St. Paul and Immanuel Lutheran Churches, Charter Oak, IA and St. Luke Lutheran Church, Ricketts, IA.
 Upon receiving a divine call to serve as Associate Pastor at St. Paul’s Lutheran Church in Council Bluffs, Pastor Frank prayerfully accepted and was installed in June 2016.
 In addition to serving as Associate Pastor, he serves as Administrator of St. Paul’s Music Conservatory and as a piano teacher within the Conservatory.

 Pastor Frank completed a Masters Degree in Church Music from Concordia University Wisconsin (2014), where he studied organ with Dr. John Behnke.
 Pastor Frank has performed as a recitalist within the region and is a member of the Omaha Chapter of the American Guild of Organists.

-Pastor and his wife Sandra are blessed with four sons: Samuel, Jonathan, Daniel, and Matthew.
+Pastor and his wife Sandra are blessed with five children: Samuel, Jonathan, Daniel, Matthew, end Ella.
 The Franks enjoy spending time with family, working outdoors, and gardening.

 Of the gift of music, Pastor Frank writes, “Music is a gift of God to be used for His glory and as a reflection of His beauty.
 As administrator and as a teacher at the Conservatory, I am delighted to be able to instill the love of music within our students and to encourage them to use their gifts in service to God and to their neighbor.”